Ethel Cain: Religious beliefs

-Reflecting on her religious upbringing in a 2021 interview, Anhedönia said that she still considered herself a Southern Baptist: "Whether I like it or not, God always has and always will be a huge part of my life.
+Reflecting on her religious upbringing in a 2021 interview, Cain said that she still considered herself a Southern Baptist: "Whether I like it or not, God always has and always will be a huge part of my life.
 Whether he's being used as a comforting figure or a threat, I've always been surrounded by it.
 It's not really something you can walk away from.
 And I'd rather just sit with it than be like 'Fuck the church!

 In an interview for Rolling Stone in August 2023, she revealed that all of her family have since left the church, though she clarified they are still religious in some ways.
 She elaborated in a Tumblr post in 2022 that she does not consider herself a Christian, nor as someone who cares about religion.
 However, she "still abides by the values [she] was raised on", such as kindness, graciousness, and loving her neighbor.

 Political views

-The lyrics of Anhedönia's song "American Teenager" express anti-war sentiment, political and religious disillusionment, and criticisms of US gun culture.
-It was included by former President of the United States Barack Obama in his list of favorite songs of 2022, which prompted surprise from Anhedönia that a former president had included her "anti-war, anti-patriotism fake pop song" in his end-of-year list.
+The lyrics of Cain's song "American Teenager" express anti-war sentiment, political and religious disillusionment, and criticisms of US gun culture.
+It was included by former President of the United States Barack Obama in his list of favorite songs of 2022, which prompted surprise from Cain that a former president had included her "anti-war, anti-patriotism fake pop song" in his end-of-year list.

 On February 14, 2024, she released a song on SoundCloud titled "من النهر" ("Min an-Nahr"; From the River), a reference to the pro-Palestinian phrase "from the river to the sea".
 She has expressed disapproval of United States presidents Joe Biden and Donald Trump.
-Additionally, she expressed support for Luigi Mangione, suspected of killing the UnitedHealthcare CEO Brian Thompson.
+Additionally, she expressed support for Luigi Mangione, the man who killed the UnitedHealthcare CEO Brian Thompson.